amilewskisj

 All posts by Andrew Milewski, SJ

 Andrew was born and raised in Scranton, Pennsylvania.
 He graduated from the University of Scranton in 2013, where he studied psychology, literature and philosophy.
 In 2023, he earned masters degrees in theology and social philosophy from Loyola University Chicago.
 He has worked in a variety of schools—from Brooklyn to Seoul.
 A member of the Melkite Greek-Catholic Church, he enjoys immersing himself in different languages and cultures.
-Currently, he is teaching religion and history at St. Joseph's Preparatory School, commonly known as “the Prep,” in Philadelphia, Pennsylvania.
+From 2023 -2025, he taught religion, history, and literature at St. Joseph's Preparatory School in Philadelphia, Pennsylvania.
+Currently, he is completing a one year assignment to teach English at Le collège Notre-Dame de Jamhour, just outside of Beirut, Lebanon.

 The Unexpected Joy of Cleaning Your Room